martinknytl/Evans_lab_protocols/PCR_and_agarose_gels.md

 ### PCR mixture
 1. Make a master mix
     - ex. if you are using the same primer combination (primer F1 x primer R1) for 7 DNA samples, make a master mix for 8 samples (7 for DNA samples, 1 for negative control).
 Calculate the total needed amount of each component (ex, total dH2O = 5.5 * 7 =38.5ul)
     - Take a 1.5ml tube from the pre-PCR drawer, label the tube.
-In the tube, make the master mix with the calculated amounts.
+In the tube, make the master mix with the calculated amount.
  2. Take one panel of PCR tube from the pre-PCR drawer, label the tube (T0(negative control), sample A, sample B...ect).
 With a 20ul pipette, pipette 12.36ul of the mix into each PCR tube.
 You can use the same pipette tips to pipette the same master mix.
-        - Do To last to make sure you have enough for each sample.
-It is okay if you only have a little bit (min=2ul) for To.
+        - Do T0 last to make sure you have enough for each sample.
+It is okay if you only have a little bit (min=2ul) for T0.
- 3. Other than the negative control tube, with a 10ul pipette, add 0.75ul of DNA into the corresponding PCR tube.
+ 3. Other than the T0 tube, with a 10ul pipette, add 0.75ul of DNA into the corresponding PCR tube.
 Ex. pipette 0.75ul of sample A DNA into the PCR tube labelling sample A. Change pipette tips for each DNA sample.
-        - make sure there is sample in the pipette tips when you pipette.
+        - note 1: make sure there is sample in the pipette tips when you pipette.
-        - pipette up and down several times after adding DNA to ensure you get most of the DNA out of the tip.
+        - note 2: pipette up and down several times after adding DNA to ensure you get most of the DNA out of the tip.

-General tips:
+Useful notes:
         - In the tray holding the extracted DNA samples, move the one that you are done with one space up so that you know it is done.
         - In the tip box, always start with the first tips of a row so that you know which PCR tube you are at.